 The United States launched the production of a new model of anti-tank missile systems (ATGM) Javelin, called the Javelin F-Model (FGM-148F).
 This was reported by the press service of Lockheed Martin.

-A press release posted on the company's website said that the release of the new version of the anti-tank complex was launched by the joint venture Javelin, established by Lockheed Martin and Raytheon Rockets & Defense, (a subsidiary of Raytheon Technologies).
-According to available information, the Pentagon placed an order for the production of 45 thousand new Javelin missiles.
+In a press release posted on the company's website, it is said that the release of a new version of the anti-tank complex has begun by the joint venture Javelin, established by Lockheed Martin and Raytheon Rockets & Defense, a subsidiary of Raytheon Technologies.
+The Pentagon has reportedly placed an order for 45 new Javelin missiles.

 The resumption of testing a new version of anti-tank missile complex (ATGM) missiles FGM-148F was reported in the spring of 2017, after a suspension that lasted almost a year due to problems with a new missile warhead.
 At the end of January 2019, the Pentagon placed the first order for a new version of Javelin anti-tank systems, paying for the production of 2100 complexes with delivery dates in 2020.

 As previously reported, the Javelin FGM-148F is a new modification of the Javelin FGM-148 and differs from it in a new universal warhead.
 The company claims that the new warhead carries two types of charges: one to destroy dynamic defense tankand the second - to break through the main armor.
 Also, thanks to the presence of a fragmentation warhead, new missiles are capable of effectively hitting enemy manpower, lightly armored targets and destroying shelters.
 In addition, the new Javelin has less weight than previous modifications.